grant-king/ML_progress/log.md

 **Thoughts:** It turns out there is a very distinct day 2.
 Today's TPTM plan involved completing a coding practice challenge on Python Bytes website.
 After first use, I am already not a fan of the Python Bytes experience.
 If it continues to be terrible to work with I can search exercism, codewars, or other alternative for relevant exercises.

+Day 3: January 4, 2019

+**Today's Progress:** Made small logging script using datetimes, logging, and os.

+**Thoughts:** Found Corey Schafer YouTube video to help understand basics of logging and os modules.
+Used datetimes to add readable datetime log entries instead of unreadable timestamp.

 **Link to work:**
 <!---